medleyjs/medley/docs/Hooks.md

 Note: If you change the payload, you may only change it to a `string`, a `Buffer`, a `stream`, or `null`.

 ### Respond to a request from a hook
-If needed, you can respond to a request before you reach the route handler.
+It is possible to respond to a request within a hook and skip the route handler.
 An example could be an authentication hook.
-If you are using `onRequest` or a middleware, use `res.end`.
-If you are using the `preHandler` hook, use `reply.send`.
+If you are using `onRequest` should use `res.end()` and `beforeHandler`/`preHandler` hook should use `reply.send`.

 ```js
 fastify.addHook('onRequest', (req, res, next) => {